By Canada specialist Emily

 For most Audley polar bear trips there is a maximum of 16 passengers in each tundra vehicle, which guarantees everyone a window seat.
 However some lodges' tundra vehicles do accommodate more passengers; your country specialist will be able to discuss the options with you.
 While you’re in a larger group than if walking, I found that everyone showed the same level of reverence for the landscapes and wildlife we saw.
 When a large male polar bear lumbered toward our vehicle, a hushed silence descended on us all, with the exception of a few stifled gasps.

 The bear sniffed cautiously at the tractor-sized wheels before hoisting himself up onto his hind legs to peer through the windows, clouding the glass with the steam of his breath.
 We were the ones being observed.

 The vehicles have an outdoor platform at the back, so you can grab some fresh air while looking out across the tundra, the weak sun casting a silvery light over the snow.
-You might spot Arctic foxes and hares sprinting across the flat, barren landscape, or caribou grazing on the sparse vegetation.
+You might spot Arctic foxes and Arctic hares sprinting across the flat, barren landscape, or caribou grazing on the sparse vegetation.

 Throughout the day, your guide tells you about the lives and traits of polar bears and other wildlife you encounter, until you feel you know their habits inside out.
 The guides we work with are some of the most experienced and highly trained in the region, and their knowledge and enthusiasm is infectious.